 Types of Web Hosting

 In the following types of web hosting, your website’s files and information are stored on a physical computer, referred to as a server, or on a virtual, cloud-based server.
-The server sends your information to other computers when their users enter your domain name into a browser.
+The server sends your information to other computers when users enter your domain name into a browser.

 You will have to decide what kind of hosting provider you would like to use based on the amount of control you want over your hosting and how much traffic your website is likely to generate.